hacktiv8-fp-golang/final-project-01/readme.md

 ## Project Overview

 This project is a RESTful API that allows users to perform basic CRUD (Create, Read, Update, Delete) operations on to-do tasks.
-It is designed as part of the Final Project 01 for the Magang dan Studi Independen (MSIB) program at Hacktiv8.
+It is designed as part of the Final Project 01 for the Magang dan Studi Independen Bersertifikat (MSIB) program at Hacktiv8.

 ## Features